An Overview of Important New Research on Taiwan's International Legal Position -

 In Downes v.
 Bidwell, the US Supreme Court confirmed that upon relinquishment of Spanish sovereignty in the peace treaty, these four island groups became "unincorporated territories" under US law.
 Indeed, in the present era these are what we would refer to as "Type 1 Insular Areas."

 This conclusion does not violate the "One China Policy" which is strongly espoused by the State Department and the White House.
-In fact, under this legal clarification, it is clear that the so-called "Republic of China on Taiwan" is merely a subordinate occupying power (beginning Oct.
-25, 1945) and a government in exile (beginning December 1949).
+In fact, under this legal clarification, it is clear that the so-called "Republic of China on Taiwan" is merely a subordinate occupying power (proxy occupying forces) beginning Oct.
+25, 1945, and a government in exile, beginning December 1949.
 Hence, in the world today there are not "Two Chinas."

 In order to assure that Taiwan continues to flourish along the democratic path, with freedom, dignity, and human rights for all, I would hope that the House Committee on Resources could investigate this matter more thoroughly.
-A US citizen and long-time resident of Taiwan, Mr. Richard W. Hartzell, has delved into this topic in a very serious fashion over the past five years.
-A number of his English language essays are available on the internet at www.taiwanadvice.com/.
+Taiwan's qualifying criteria as an Insular Area of the United States is fully discussed in http://www.taiwanadvice.com/.
 To my knowledge, the Chairman of the House Committee on Resources requested a full report on the Application of the US Constitution to Insular Areas in 1997.
 It would be most suitable if a similar investigation could be launched into the true legal status of Taiwan.

 In summary, this is an issue of US Constitutional law which urgently needs the attention of the House Committee on Resources.